Coronavirus (COVID-19) Information

 Event and program cancellations include:

-All special events hosted by the Huron County Museum & Historic Gaol
+All in-person events hosted by the Huron County Museum & Historic Gaol.

-All programs and events hosted by the Huron County Library
+All in-person programs and events hosted by the Huron County Library

 Visitor restrictions are in place at the Huronview and Huronlea Homes for the Aged.

 For more information on the above cancellations or closures, please contact the facility or department directly.

 While all County of Huron offices are closed to public access until further notice, service delivery continues.
 Please contact our departments by phone or email for service related information.

 The County of Huron is committed to maintaining essential services while protecting the health of staff and the public.

 First and foremost, County health care professionals and support staff that serve residents of our long term care homes are prioritizing daily activities to best meet the needs of our residents.
 This includes reviewing and altering all protocols as-needed to protect staff and the public from COVID-19 transmission.
 The Ontario Ministry of Long-Term Care implemented enhanced measures to protect the safety of residents in long-term care homes.